Video: Biceps femoris muscle (3D)

-Functions and anatomy of the biceps femoris muscle shown with 3D model animation.
+You are watching a preview.
+Go Premium to access the full video: Anatomy and functions of the biceps femoris muscle shown with 3D model animation.

 Hi everyone!
 This is Joao and in this tutorial, we will cover the functions of the biceps femoris muscle.
 You can see that this muscle is now isolated on the screen.
 The biceps femoris is a two part fusiform or spindle-shaped muscle.
 It is located in the lower limb in the posterior compartment of the thigh – essentially, this is the back of your thigh as you can see on the screen.
 The biceps femoris muscle has two heads – a long head and a short head.
 The long head of the biceps femoris muscle belongs to the hamstring muscle group.
 Underneath the long head of the biceps femoris, we find then the short head.